ProxiBlue/vagrant-communicator-docker/README.md

 ## Limitations

 Communicates with a local docker service via linux sockets.
 That is all I need.
-Shoudl be able to be extended to include a docker connection string to a tcp connection, but I have no need for that as yet, so not implemented.
+Should be able to be extended to include a docker connection string to a tcp connection, but I have no need for that as yet, so not implemented.

 The default shell will be /bin/bash inside the docker container.
 You can override this using : ```vm.communicator.bash_shell = '/bin/sh';``` to use /bin/bash (or any other shell)